umbraco/rfcs/docs/0000-rfc-styleguide.md

 ## Summary

-What kind of language and punctation rules should be set on the documentation.
+What kind of voice, language and punctuation rules should 'guide contribution' to the Umbraco documentation

 ## Motivation